NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/pen-erase.md

 		setxy random-xcor random-ycor
 ]
 ```

 `Pen-erase` (shortened to `pe`) erases any previously drawn lines when the turtle passes over them.
 Think of it as an eraser on the belly of the turtle.

+In the model below, an airplane is flying around.
+Depending on the procedure selected, the airplane will simply fly around (using `pen-up`), fly around while leaving a trail (using `pen-down`), or fly around while erasing past lines (using `pen-erase`).